Lpasquer/PDLProject/INSTALL.md

 ## Installation with Intellij IDEA
 Try with Intellij IDEA Commmunity 2019.2.3.

-Import the project, select the pom.xml file and follow the next steps.
+Import the project, select the pom.xml file and click "Next" untill you can click Finish

 ### Run project